-Costs associated with fire and are covered by every renters policy.
-According to the National Fire Safety Administration, residential fires caused over $6 billion in damages in 2014, with 37% of those fires coming from cooking.
-Thankfully every type of fire will be covered whether a fire started because a pet knocked over a candle or something was left on the stove it does not matter.
+Costs associated with fire and smoke damage are covered by every renters policy.
+According to the National Fire Safety Administration, residential fires average over $7 billion in damages per year, with the largest single cause of damages coming from electrical malfunction, averaging 15% of all dollar losses per year.
+However, every type of accidental fire will be covered.
+It doesn't matter whether a fire started because a pet knocked over a candle or something was left on the stove.

 Damages due to vandalism are also covered.
-If your house gets spray painted, egged, etc. your insurance will pay for the costs associated with restoring everything back to normal.
-Just be aware that you likely have at least a $250 deductible on your policy.
-A few eggshells on your porch is unlikely to have caused at least $250 worth of damage.
-Finally, renters insurance companies will exclude any damages if the event takes place after a home has been vacant for more than 90 consecutive days.
+If your personal property is damaged by some mischievous egg-throwing teenagers, your insurance will pay for the costs associated with the damage.
+Just be aware that you likely have a deductible on your policy, which is the amount of damage you'll have to cover out of your own pocket.
+You're unlikely to find a renters insurance deductible below $250, and a few eggshells on your porch is unlikely to have caused damage exceeding that number.
+Also, renters insurance companies will generally exclude any coverage if the event takes place after a home has been vacant for more than 90 consecutive days.

 Renters Insurance Protects Against Water Damage But Not Flooding